Sri222025/XMLgenerator/Readme.md

 - Only data matching the allowed versions and device models is processed
 - Empty serial numbers are automatically skipped
 - The app runs in your web browser (default: http://localhost:8501)
+- Dependencies are installed automatically on first run

+## Troubleshooting

+If you encounter any issues:

+1. **Dependencies not installing**: Make sure you have internet connection and pip is working
+2. **File upload errors**: Check that your file has the correct columns (Device Model, Serial Number, Version)
+3. **Python not found**: Make sure Python 3.8+ is installed and added to your PATH

+## Requirements

+- Python 3.8 or higher
+- Internet connection (for automatic dependency installation)